Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Introduction

 \begin{remark} Since the theory of $t$-structures on $p$-complete derived category of (derived) $p$-adic formal stacks is not well-behaved in general, the above definition of $\mathcal{M}(G)$ should be regarded as heuristic and should be interpreted in the sense of \cref{prelimdef} (also see \cref{introdd}).
 In fact, some work is necessary to prove that $\mathcal{M}(G)$ is well-defined as a prismatic $F$-gauge; this is proven in \cref{dualo1}.
 If $G$ is of height $h,$ then $\mathcal{M}(G)$ is a vector bundle of rank $h$ when viewed as a quasicoherent sheaf on $\Spf(S)^\syn.$ \end{remark} We show the following: \begin{theorem}[\cref{mainthm2}] Let $\mathrm{BT}(S)$ denote the category of $p$-divisible groups over a quasisyntomic ring $S$ and $F\text{-}\mathrm{Gauge}^{\mathrm{vect}}_{\Prism}(S)$ denote the category of vector bundles on $\Spf(S)^\syn.$ The prismatic Dieudonn\'e $F$-gauge functor determined by $G \mapsto \mathcal{M}(G)$ is fully faithful.
 The essential image of $\mathcal{M}$ is the full subcategory of vector bundles with Hodge--Tate weights in $[0,1]$. \end{theorem}

 The above result gives a different proof of the fully faithfulness result of \cite[Thm.~1.4.4]{alb}.
 Our approach uses the formalism of quasi-coherent sheaves on $S^{\mathrm{syn}},$ and the dualizability of $\mathcal{M} (G)$ along with the compatibility with Cartier duality (\cref{grading}).
-In order to prove that $\mathcal{M}(G)$ is a vector bundle, we use a direct computation of the cotangent complex $\mathbb{L}_{BG}$ (\cref{cotangent}).
+In order to prove that $\mathcal{M}(G)$ is a vector bundle, we give a geometric argument by directly computing the cotangent complex $\mathbb{L}_{BG}$ (\cref{cotangent}).
 Under the equivalence (see \cref{comppp}) of admissible prismatic Dieudonn\'e modules \cite[Thm.~1.4.4]{alb} and vector bundles on $\Spf (S)^\syn$ with Hodge--Tate weights in $[0,1],$ \cref{sna} is equivalent to \cite[Thm.~1.4.4]{alb}.

 We extend our approach using prismatic $F$-gauges to a classification of finite locally free commutative group schemes $G$ of $p$-power rank as well.
 However, in mixed charactertistic, under the presence of $p$-torsion, it turns out that $R^2v_*\mathcal{O}_{BG^\syn}$ as in \cref{pdfg} is not the right invariant.
 This is a ``pathology" that does not occur when $S$ has characteristic $p$ (see \cref{pathology}).
-To resolve this, we use the stack $B^2 G^\syn.$
+To resolve this, we use the ``higher Eilenberg–MacLane stack" $B^2 G^\syn.$

-Below, we let $\mathrm{FFG}(S)$ denote the category of finite locally free commutative group scheme of $p$-power rank over $S.$ Note that in order to describe a prismatic $F$-gauge over $S,$ one can restrict to attention to quasiregular semiperfectoid algberas; more precisely, we have {}
+Below, we let $\mathrm{FFG}(S)$ denote the category of finite locally free commutative group scheme of $p$-power rank over $S.$ Note that in order to describe a prismatic $F$-gauge over $S,$ one can restrict to attention to quasiregular semiperfectoid algberas; more precisely, we have (see \cref{si}) {}

 \begin{definition}[Prismatic Dieudonn\'e $F$-gauge of locally free group schemes] Let $S$ be a quasisyntomic ring and let $G \in \mathrm{FFG}(S).$ Let $S \to R$ be a map such that $R$ is qrsp.
 By functoriality of the syntomification construction, we have a natural map